leafo/lapis/docs/actions.md

 @url_for "user_page", username: "leafo", page: "code", format: "json"
 ```

-If a route contains a splat, the value can be provieded via the parameter named
+If a route contains a splat, the value can be provided via the parameter named
 `splat`:

 ```lua